TN 30 (11-24)

 Send an SSA-L725 request to the employer to determine when earnings were earned.
 Tickle the case for 15 days.
 If the employer does not return the form or the information is incomplete, proceed to the next source.

-NOTE: If the employer participates in an SSA-approved third party payroll provider, but you are unable to access the information because you do not have appropriate authorization (i.e., you do not have a signed/attested SSA-821-BK), do not send the SSA-L725
+NOTE: If the employer participates in an SSA-approved electronic wage verification company, but you are unable to access the information because you do not have appropriate authorization (i.e., you do not have a signed/attested SSA-8240), do not send the SSA-L725, but instead proceed to the next source of earnings.

 e.
 SSI verified wages